dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 ## getDrawingLayer

-Returns the `DrawingLayer` specified by its ID.
-If not found, and the ID is 1, 2 or 3, the layer will be created and returned.
+Returns an existing `DrawingLayer` specified by its ID.
+IDs start at 100 for the first custom `DrawingLayer`, 101 for the next, and so on.

 ```typescript
 getDrawingLayer(drawingLayerId: number): DrawingLayer;